|

 NAME can match the pattern [0-9]+[a-zA-Z -]' where a leading integer

-will set the priority of the name where
+will set the priority of the name where0` is the highest priority

 and preferably used as the display name.
 The lowest value (i.e highest